Spin fluctuations associated with the collapse of the pseudogap in a cuprate superconductor: Methods

 \textbf{Data fitting.} In order to obtain a global fit of Eqn.~\ref{eqn:chi_MMP_SM} to a set of constant-energy cuts through the normal-state data at $T=T_c$ such as those in Extended Data Fig.~\ref{fig:fit_parms}, we fit the individual cuts to the form

 where $\chi^{\prime\prime}(\mathbf{Q_{\delta}},\omega)$ and $\kappa_1^2(\omega)$ vary as

 and

 to reproduce Eqn.~\ref{eqn:chi_MMP_SM} \cite{Hayden2000hr}.
 We obtain $\xi^{-1}=0.053 \pm 0.008$~\AA$^{-1}$ from fitting the $\hbar\omega$ = 1.25 meV data.
 The solid lines in Extended Data Fig.~\ref{fig:fit_parms}a-c show fits of Eqn.~\ref{eqn:4} to the constant-energy cuts of $S(\mathbf{Q},\omega)$.
 Extended Data Fig.~\ref{fig:fit_parms}d-f show the fitting parameters $\chi^{\prime\prime}(\mathbf{Q}_{\delta},\omega)$, $\kappa_1^2(\omega)$, and $\delta$ as a function of energy.
-The fitted values of $\chi^{\prime\prime}(\mathbf{Q}_{\delta},\omega)$ are well described by Eqn.~\ref{eqn:5}, with $\hbar \Gamma_{\delta}$ = 4.3 $\pm$ 0.3 meV and $\chi_{\delta}$ = 71 $\pm$ 2 $\mu_B^2 \text{eV}^{-1} \text{f.u.}^{-1}$.
+The fitted values of $\chi^{\prime\prime}(\mathbf{Q}_{\delta},\omega)$ are well described by Eqn.~\ref{eqn:5}, with $\hbar \Gamma_{\delta}$ = 4.3 $\pm$ 0.3 meV and $\chi_{\delta}$ = 71 $\pm$ 15 $\mu_B^2 \text{eV}^{-1} \text{f.u.}^{-1}$.
 The value of $\Gamma_{\delta}$ agrees with that obtained directly from the raw data (Fig.~\ref{fig:LET_E_cuts}a).
 The gradient of Fig.~\ref{fig:fit_parms}e yields 6.4$\times 10^{-4}$~ \AA$^{-2}$~meV$^{-1}$ close to the expected value $\xi^{-2}/(\hbar\Gamma_{\delta})=6.1\times 10^{-4}$~\AA$^{-2}$~meV$^{-1}$ according to Eqn.~\ref{eqn:6}.
 Thus, the fitting procedure is self-consistent demonstrating that the magnetic response in the normal state of LSCO ($p$ = 0.22) at $T_c$ is well described by Eqns.~\ref{eqn:chi_MMP_SM} and \ref{eqn:R_Q}.

-In the superconducting state, the line shape of the energy-dependent magnetic response at $\mathbf{Q}=\mathbf{Q}_{\delta}$ (Fig.~\ref{fig:LET_E_cuts}b) is no longer described by the overdamped harmonic oscillator form.
+In the superconducting state, the line shape of the energy-dependent magnetic response at $\mathbf{Q}=\mathbf{Q}_{\delta}$ (Fig.~\ref{fig:LET_E_cuts}b) is no longer described by a Lorentzian form.
 The constant-energy cuts (Fig.~\ref{fig:LET_q_cuts}d-f) were fitted by a model used by Aeppli \textit{et al.} in Ref.~\cite{Aeppli1997jl} which is equivalent to Eqn.~\ref{eqn:4} with $\kappa_1(\omega)=0$.

-\textbf{Spin fluctuation heat capacity model.} The heat capacity of nearly antiferromagnetic metals can be understood within the self-consistent renormalisation spin fluctuation theory (SF-theory) based on a one-loop approximation and the Hubbard model \cite{Beal-Monod1968na,Brinkman1968fy,Edwards1992_EL,Ishigaki1999_IM,Moriya2003_MU}.
+\textbf{Spin fluctuation heat capacity model.} The heat capacity of nearly antiferromagnetic metals can be understood within the self-consistent renormalisation spin fluctuation theory (SF-theory) based on a one-loop approximation and the Hubbard model \cite{Beal-Monod1968na,Brinkman1968fy,Lonzarich1986_G,Edwards1992_EL,Ishigaki1999_IM,Moriya2003_MU}.
 The low-temperature free energy $F$ can be expressed as